Founded by the Romans, birthplace of Cézanne and City of arts

 Any city with a 2,000 year-old history and a firm artists’ following is bound to have its fair share of museums and galleries.
 And Aix is no exception.

 The city is packed with museums, historical sites and art galleries.
 Among the best of the museums is Le Muséum d’Histoire Naturelle (Natural History Museum) on Rue Espariat.
-Located in the beautifully ornate Hôtel Boyer d’Eguilles, the museum dates back to 1838 and features a wonderful collection of prehistoric bones and fossils found around the Sainte-Victoire mountain, as well as the fossilised remains of fish, insects and plants found in the wider Aix region by local scientist Gaston de Saporta.
+Located in the beautifully ornate Hôtel Boyer d’Eguilles, the museum dates back to 1838 and features a wonderful collection of prehistoric bones and fossils found around the Sainte-Victoire mountain.
+Also you can view the fossilised remains of fish, insects and plants found in the wider Aix region by local scientist Gaston de Saporta.

 The Musée de Vieil-Aix (Museum of Old Aix) on Rue Gaston de Saporta is another favourite.
-Here you’ll find a curious collection of artefacts telling the story of the town’s provencal heritage, with garments, uniforms, paintings, earthenware and even puppets gracing the display cabinets.
-Another museum regaling the town’s recent history is Le Musée de Tapisseries (Tapestry Museum) in the Archbishop’s Palace, featuring tapestries and furniture from the 17th and 18th centuries, while Le Musée Paul Arbaud is renowned for its pottery collection.
+Here you’ll find a curious collection of artifacts telling the story of the town’s Provençal heritage, Garments. uniforms, paintings, earthenware and even puppets gracing the display cabinets.
+Another museum regaling the town’s recent history is Le Musée de Tapisseries (Tapestry Museum) in the Archbishop’s Palace, featuring tapestries and furniture from the 17th and 18th centuries.
+Last but not least, le Musée Paul Arbaud is renowned for its pottery collection.

 There are many more museums dotted around the city but of all of them, Le Musée Granet is a must-see.
 Located on Place Saint Jean de Malte in the old Priory of the Knights of Malta, you’ll find a wonderful collection of fine arts spanning the 16th to the 20th century.
 A number of original Cézanne paintings are housed here in a room devoted to the local artist, along with the works of many French artists and the schools of Dutch, Flemish and Italian art.
 Other names include Rubens, Rembrandt, Giacometti, and a little-known Spanish artist by the name of Pablo Picasso.
 The museum itself has recently undergone extensive renovation and expansion works – now, around 600 paintings, sculptures and archaeological pieces are on proud display.